walidlatif/walidlatif/README.md

 # 💫 About Me:
-🔭 Software Engineer Student.<br>🌱 Interested in Web and mobile App Development.
+🌱 Interested in Web and mobile App Development.

 ## 🌐 Socials: